-Medicaid and private health insurance policies are usually the most utilized assistance when enrolling in a drug rehab program however the state of Wyoming is in a particularly vulnerable place regarding addiction as there is no Medicaid coverage.
-To help those who do not have the financial means to pay for treatment or have no health insurance policy there are programs that assist clients with either cash-payment options where the costs can be broken up the cost into payments or a sliding scale that bases the cost of the program on the client’s income to make it a more affordable option for them.
+Medicaid and private health insurance policies are usually the most utilized assistance when enrolling in a drug rehab program; however, the state of Wyoming is particularly vulnerable to addiction as there is no Medicaid coverage.
+To help those who do not have the financial means to pay for treatment or have no health insurance policy, some programs assist clients with either cash-payment options where the costs can be broken up the cost into payments or a sliding scale that bases the cost of the program on the client’s income to make it a more affordable option for them.

 Addicted.org’s Evaluation of Wyoming

 After examining the trends and statistics for drug and alcohol rehabilitation in Wyoming, addicted.org has compiled the following list of pros and cons: